U.S. Attorney says grand jury indictment of Vance Boelter in Minnesota lawmaker shootings is first step in seeking death penalty

 - Shooting of Melissa and Mark Hortman

-- Shooting of John and Yvette Hoffman and attempted shooting of Hope Hoffman
+- Shooting of John and Yvette Hoffman and the attempted shooting of Hope Hoffman

 If convicted on the stalking or shooting charges, Boelter could face a maximum sentence of life in prison.
 If convicted on the murder charges, he could face life in prison or the death penalty.